sohonetlabs/ommqtt/README.md

 git clone this repo

-ommqtt.py needs to be owned by whatever rsyslog is runnign as ( syslog ) and executable
+ommqtt.py needs to be owned by whatever rsyslog is running as ( syslog ) and executable

     chmod +x ommqtt.py
     sudo chown syslog:syslog ommqtt.py